alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 ## Introduction

-It is sometime required to reserve the use of a group of NMOS Nodes for a single Controler or entity.
+It is sometime required to reserve the use of a group of NMOS Nodes for a single Controller or entity.
 This document presents a vendor specific API that is used for reserving the use of a group of NMOS Nodes.

 The owner of the Nodes is the only one with the ability change the state of the Node through the NMOS RestAPIs POST, PUT, DELETE and PATCH verbs.
-Anyone can use the read-only verbs and get informations from the Nodes.
+Anyone can use the read-only verbs and get information from the Nodes.
 The owner of the Nodes provides a 128 bit key that is used to seclude the Nodes in a private group when privacy encryption is used.
 The owner of the Nodes is responsible for keeping its session alive.

 > Note: The POST verb on some RestAPI path MAY be allowed for anyone if such request does not change the state of the Node.

 ## Use of Normative Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][RFC-2119].

 ## Definitions